Codependency and Adult Children of Alcoholics Therapy

 Codependency is a learned behavioral and emotional pattern.
 It typically develops in families where one or more members struggle with addiction, mental illness, chronic shame, or any other condition that makes the emotional environment unpredictable or unsafe.
 In those environments, children learn to manage their anxiety by focusing on other people — by being helpful, by anticipating needs, by making themselves indispensable, by not taking up too much space.

 These are adaptive strategies.
 They made sense in the environment where they developed.
-The problem is that they get carried forward into adult life, where they create relationships that are one-sided, exhausting, or harmful — and where the codependent person finds it very difficult to know what they actually want or need, as distinct from what others need from them.
+The problem is that they get carried forward into adult life, where they create relationships that are one-sided, exhausting, or harmful — and where the codependent person finds it very difficult to know what they actually want or need, as distinct from what others need.

 Difficulty identifying or expressing your own needs and wants